backyardbiomech/qtiConverter/docs/samples.md

 right5: fifth right option distractor

 OR
 1\.
 This is an ordering question for new quizzes.
 It will show as a "top label", like "most superficial", a bottom label like "deepest", and a series of drag and drop options.
-They are simply put with numbers and order here.
+Here, just include `toplabel: ` and `bottomlabel: ` and the properly ordered list.
+The digit with colon is important for the conversion.
 toplabel: most superficial
 1: epidermis
 2: dermis